 Section 12 - Limitation of Liability

-To the maximum extent permitted by the applicable law, in no event shall Revelstoke Mountain CoLab Cooperative or its subsidiaries (whether or not wholly-owned), affiliates, divisions, and their past, present and future directors, officers, agents, shareholders, members, representatives, employees, interns, volunteers, contractors, licensors, service providers, suppliers, successors and assigns, jointly and individually be liable for any direct, special, incidental, indirect, punitive, incidental, consequential or other damages whatsoever (including, but not limited to damages for: loss of profits, loss of revenue, loss of confidential or other information or data, business interruption, personal injury, damage to property, theft, loss of privacy, failure to meet any duty (including of good faith or of reasonable care, negligence, and any other pecuniary or other loss whatsoever), whether based in contract, tort (including negligence), strict liability or otherwise, arising out of or in any way related to the participation in or inability to participate in or use of the Services, the provision of or failure to provide Services, or otherwise under or in connection with any provision of this agreement, even in the event of the fault, tort (including negligence), strict liability, breach of contract or breach of warranty of Revelstoke Mountain CoLab Cooperative, and even if Revelstoke Mountain CoLab Cooperative has been advised of the possibility of such damages.
+To the maximum extent permitted by the applicable law, in no event shall Revelstoke Mountain CoLab Society or its subsidiaries (whether or not wholly owned), affiliates, divisions, and their past, present, and future directors, officers, agents, shareholders, members, representatives, employees, interns, volunteers, contractors, licensors, service providers, suppliers, successors, and assigns, jointly and individually be liable for any direct, special, incidental, indirect, punitive, incidental, consequential, or other damages whatsoever (including, but not limited to damages for: loss of profits, loss of revenue, loss of confidential or other information or data, business interruption, personal injury, damage to property, theft, loss of privacy, failure to meet any duty (including of good faith or of reasonable care, negligence, and any other pecuniary or other loss whatsoever), whether based in contract, tort (including negligence), strict liability or otherwise, arising out of or in any way related to the participation in or inability to participate in or use of the Services, the provision of or failure to provide Services, or otherwise under or in connection with any provision of this agreement, even in the event of the fault, tort (including negligence), strict liability, breach of contract or breach of warranty of Revelstoke Mountain CoLab Society, and even if Revelstoke Mountain CoLab Society has been advised of the possibility of such damages.